Spray Park & Playgrounds Information

 In an effort to support out local businesses during this challenging time, Lake County Mayors, Managers and local leaders are encouraging residents to make Tuesdays “Take Out Tuesday.”
 Many of our local businesses are adapting their services and their hours to serve us.
 The Willowick Restaurant And Businesses Information sheet provides a list of many of those restaurants and businesses.
 Give yourself a break and order out!

-Most Board and Commission meetings are being conducted virtually during the month of May.
-Information about how to login to each meeting will be available on the Government/Boards & Commissions web page.
-Information for logging into the May 19 City Council meeting will be available on the Government/City Council web page.
+Board and Commission meetings are being conducted virtually at this time.
+Information about how to login to each meeting is available on the Government/Boards & Commissions web page.
+Information for logging into City Council meetings is available on the Government/City Council web page.

 Help available for small businesses through the Ohio Small Business Administration